techlahoma/board_meetings/2018/committee_reports/12_ug_comm.md

     We recommend partnering with this organization in other ways.
 It seems like a really worthy cause and in line with our mission, however they aren't a usergroup.
 We would like to see Techlahoma partner with them in other ways, but the Usergroup Committee doesn't have the bandwidth to spearhead an effort like that right now.

+  - Starspace46 Community Stand-up (Affiliated)

+    We recommend not approving this group to be a part of Techlahoma because their user group leaders don't attend meetups our required 75% of the time.

 - ## Groups who did not re-apply or missing the deadline:

   - OKC PHP: Didn't reapply